A Survey on Graph Neural Networks and Graph Transformers in Computer Vision: A Task-Oriented Perspective: 3D Data Analysis

-The most popular solutions for 3D generation tasks build on graph convolution~\cite{kipf2017semi, wang2019dynamic}, which enables a network to effectively model local interactions.
-Recently, the self-attention mechanism is adopted for capturing global interactions~\cite{zhao2021point, lin2021mesh}.
-However, graph Transformers have not been adequately explored for 3D generation, \textit{e.g.} general 3D object or scene reconstruction, and more graph Transformers are expected to be developed.
+\textbf{Discussion.} Recently, the self-attention mechanism has been adopted for capturing global interactions~\cite{zhao2021point, lin2021mesh}.
+However, graph Transformers have not been adequately explored for general 3D object and scene reconstruction, and more graph Transformers are expected to be developed.
 In addition, in view of the large data size in 3D generation tasks, a practical direction would be promoting the efficiency of graph convolutional networks and graph Transformers.